3 Data Entry and Editing

 2. Select cell B2 and type the number 2.

-The result is that the area is filled with the numbers 1, 2, 3, 4, 5, …
+The range is filled with the numbers 1, 2, 3, 4, 5, and so on.

 Table 3.1: Examples of pattern recognition.